icopy-site/awesome/docs/awesome/awesome-less.md

 ## About

-Less is a open source dynamic style sheet language that can be compiled into Cascading Style Sheets (https://github.com/LucasBassetti/awesome-less/blob/master/CSS) and run on the client side or server side.
-Designed by Alexis Sellier, Less is influenced by Sass and has influenced the newer "Shttps://github.com/LucasBassetti/awesome-less/blob/master/CSS" syntax of Sass, which adapted its https://github.com/LucasBassetti/awesome-less/blob/master/CSS-like block formatting syntax.
-Less provides the following mechanisms: variables, nesting, mixins, operators and functions; the main difference between Less and other https://github.com/LucasBassetti/awesome-less/blob/master/CSS precompilers being that Less allows real-time compilation via Less by the browser.
+Less is a open source dynamic style sheet language that can be compiled into Cascading Style Sheets (CSS) and run on the client side or server side.
+Designed by Alexis Sellier, Less is influenced by Sass and has influenced the newer "SCSS" syntax of Sass, which adapted its CSS-like block formatting syntax.
+Less provides the following mechanisms: variables, nesting, mixins, operators and functions; the main difference between Less and other CSS precompilers being that Less allows real-time compilation via Less by the browser.
 Font: [Wikipedia](https://en.wikipedia.org/wiki/Less_(stylesheet_language))

 **[Back to top](#contents)**